 In-Office Treatment at Balance Foot & Ankle

 Dr. Tom Biernacki performs hammertoe correction using modern internal fixation techniques for reliable correction and faster recovery.
-We offer comprehensive evaluation and can address all toe deformities in a single procedure when appropriate.
+We offer hands-on exam plus imaging when needed and can address all toe deformities in a single procedure when appropriate.

 Same-day appointments available.
 Call (810) 206-1402 or visit michiganfootdoctors.com/new-patient-information/ to schedule.